-Obama admin let Russian lawyer who met Trump Jr. into US after visa block
+Obama administration let Russian lawyer who met Trump Jr. into US after visa block

 Law

-Obama admin let Russian lawyer who met Trump Jr. into US after visa block
+Obama administration let Russian lawyer who met Trump Jr. into US after visa block

 The Obama administration granted the Russian attorney who met with Donald Trump Jr. last June a special type of “parole” to be in the United States after she initially was denied a visa, Fox News has confirmed – though it remains unclear whether she had permission to be in the country when she attended the Trump Tower session.

-That meeting has in the last week caused massive headaches for the Trump White House, with the revelation that an intermediary told the president's son the attorney had dirt on Hillary Clinton, supposedly as part of the Russian government's bid to help his dad.
+That meeting has, in the last week, caused massive headaches for the Trump White House, with the revelation that an intermediary told the president's son the attorney had dirt on Hillary Clinton, supposedly as part of the Russian government's bid to help his dad.

 But as lawmakers from both parties are scrutinizing the Trump family over the contacts, one powerful senator is pressing to find out how attorney Natalia Veselnitskaya was in the country at all.